 Supply-chain controls ensure that raw materials and ingredients meet safety standards before entering the production facility.
 These controls are especially important when sourcing from multiple suppliers or regions.

-- Verification Activities:
+- Verification Activities include:

 - Supplier audits to evaluate compliance with food safety standards.